travelgateX/documentation-site/content/getting-started/quickstart.md

 +++
 title = "Quickstart"
-pagetitle = "Quickstart: Getting Started in 5min" description = "Learn in 5 minutes"
-icon = "fa-clock-o"
-weight = 1
-alwaysopen = false
+pagetitle = "Get Started in Seconds" description = "Try the API now" icon = "fa-clock-o" weight = 1 alwaysopen = false
 +++

+## Try Now

+Try the TravelgateX API in a few seconds.
+Search for a hotel, quote and book and by following the steps below.

 ## Become a TravelgateX Partner